Configuration

 .

-// Allow extra properties, but don't validate their values (default behavior)
+// Allow any extra properties (default behavior)

 Ack.object({